List of Philippine mythological figures: Overview

 The mythological figures, including deities (diwatas), heroes, and other important figures.
 Each ethnic group has their own distinct pantheon of deities.
 Some deities of ethnic groups have similar names or associations, but remain distinct from one another.
 The diversity in these important figures is exhibited in many cases, of which a prime example is the Ifugao pantheon, where in a single pantheon, deities alone are calculated to number at least 1,500.
 There are over a hundred distinct pantheons in the Philippines.

-Philippine mythology and folk religion overlap, while interconnected, are fundamentally different.
-Mythology is a collection of stories that explain the origins of the world, natural phenomena, and the actions of gods, spirits, and heroes.
-It serves as a cultural narrative, often tied to the beliefs of a community.
-Folk religion, on the other hand, encompasses the spiritual practices, rituals, moral systems, and theology rooted in those beliefs.
-Mythology is a component of religion, while religion is a broader system that includes worship, ritual, and ethical codes.
-Each ethnic group has their own general term used to refer to all deities or a sub-set of deities, of which the most widespread term among the ethnic group.
-In the Philippines, pre-colonial mythology was deeply tied to folk religion, where each ethnic group had its own pantheon of deities, ancestor spirits, and nature spirits.
-For example, "diwata" referred to gods, goddesses, and celestial beings, while "anito" often described ancestor spirits or minor deities.
-These terms and their meanings varied across different regions and ethnic groups.

-While mythology focused on narratives about these beings, folk religion involved rituals to honor or appease them.
-Some groups worshipped a supreme deity, while others revered a range of spirits connected to nature and daily life.
-Over time, myths evolved into legends or folktales, especially as they became detached from their religious roots.
-The introduction of Islam and Christianity altered the practice of native religions, but many aspects of Philippine mythology and folk religion survived, blending with the new faiths.
-Despite centuries of colonization, the stories of deities, spirits, and heroes remain integral to Filipino culture, showcasing the distinction between the mythological narratives and the spiritual practices tied to them.

 Some ethnic groups have pantheons ruled by a supreme deity (or deities), while others revere ancestor spirits and/or the spirits of the natural world, where there is a chief deity but consider no deity supreme among their divinities. in the country is anito.
 The term itself can be further divided into ninuno or anito (ancestral spirits) and diwata (gods, goddesses, and deities), although in many cases, the meaning of the terms differ depending on their ethnic association.

+The following figures continue to exist and prevail among the collective memory and culture of Filipinos today, especially among adherents to the native and sacred Filipino religions, despite centuries of persecution beginning with the introduction of non-native Islam and colonial Christianity which sought to abolish all native faiths in the archipelago beginning in the late 14th century, and intensified during the middle of the 16th century to the late 20th century.
+This contact between native and foreign faiths later accumulated more stories, which also became part of both faiths, with some alterations.
+Deity, spirit, and hero figures continue to be viewed as important and existing among native faiths and the general Filipino culture.
+These perceptions of existence towards gods, goddesses, deities, and spirits in the sacred native Filipino religions, are the same as how Christians perceive the existence of their God and the same way Muslims perceive the existence of their Allah.
+There have been proposals to revitalize the indigenous Philippine folk religions and make them the national religion of the country during the First Philippine Republic, but the proposal did not prosper, as the focus at the time was the war against Spanish and, later, American colonizers.